Max Meylor

 Maxwell Meylor (born December 30, 1998) is an American professional football quarterback for the Arizona Rattlers of the Indoor Football League (IFL).
-He played college football for Lindenwood before transferring to Wisconsin–Whitewater where he was named WIAC Offensive Player of the Year his senior year.
+He played college football for the Lindenwood Lions before transferring to the Wisconsin–Whitewater Warhawks where he was named WIAC Offensive Player of the Year his senior year.
 He has also played for Green Bay Blizzard of the IFL.

-High school career
+Early life

 Meylor attended Mount Horeb High School in Mount Horeb, Wisconsin.
 During his career there he threw for 7,609 yards, the sixth-highest in Wisconsin history, he also threw for 68 touchdowns, the ninth-highest in Wisconsin history.
 He ran for 1,348 yards and completed 62.6 percent of his passes throughout his career.
 He was a three-time first-team all-conference, two-time all-area, and a second-team all-state as a senior.
 He was an honorable mention for the all-state as a junior, he was also a 2015 state finalist for the Dave Krieg Award.
 Meylor also played basketball.
 He committed to Lindenwood University.